 Timing of the bond is important to minimize impacts to taxpayers.
 Two other taxing levies for emergency services will have expired at the point the facilities bond would take effect in 2021.
 We have completed the design and site work for most of these projects, which means they are “shovel ready” and would also help with economic recovery for our area.

-The facilities bond is projected to be 32 cents per $1,000 of assessed property value.
+The facilities bond is projected to be 32 cents per $1,000 of assessed property value (or no more than $96 per year for the owner of a $300,000 home).
 The bond would last for 20 years, but these stations would serve our community for the next 60 years.
 The following chart shows how the property taxes you pay to the Fire District would compare with the facilities bond.
 Rates are per $1,000 of assessed property value:

 |Fire & EMS